julian-klode/lingolang/docs/abstract-interpreter.md

 We have already seen one unary expression, the star expression.
 For unknown reasons, it is its own category of syntax node in Go, while all the other unary expressions share a common type.

 The first unary expression to discuss is `&E`, the _address-of_ operator.
-Taking the address of `E` constructs a pointer to it.
+Taking the address of `E` constructs a pointer to it, currently simply by wrapping it in an `om *`.
-At the moment, this is done like that:
 \begin{align*}
     \frac{
         \langle E, s \rangle \leadsto (P_e, o_e, d_e, s_e)